English Christianoidity Today

 My experience is more extensive with some heresies than with others, but I will present my understanding, and if anyone feels misrepresented I hope they will let me know.

-Every English Christianoid I have ever encountered, whether personally or through their public statements, has turned out to believe at least one heresy, and to be obstinate in that belief.
+Almost every English Christianoid I have ever encountered, whether personally or through their public statements, has turned out to believe at least one heresy, and to be obstinate in that belief.

 As mentioned in the theory underlying that history, a real Christian never persists obstinately in heresy.

-Of course, there is a first time for everything, and the next Christianoid I meet may be heresy-free, or teachable.
 As regards individuals, of course I give each the benefit of the doubt in the sense of being willing, in principle, to listen to and discuss with them.
 But time is limited, so it would be irresponsible of me to chase every Christianoid I hear of, in the hope that they might be a real Christian.

 I conclude that there are few real Christians in England.